brettcutt/issue-tracker/MANUAL_TESTS.md

 - J. Checkout
   1. A succesful payment redirects the user to the homepage, and displays a message of success.
   2. On submission of an invalid form, the user is warned of the error and stays on the same page.
-  3. Payment is received on stripe.
+  3. Payment is received on Stripe.
   4. The correct feature receives one upvote point.

 ### Manual Test checklist